smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 - Facebook: [Henry Smith](https://www.facebook.com/profile.php?id=100023679815464)
 - Github: [smithhenryd](https://github.com/smithhenryd)

+### Blog:

+Throughout the summer, I will document progress on my Google Summer of Code project through weekly blog posts.
+The posts are ordered with the most recent posts presented first:

+#### Community Bonding Period (05-??-20):
+To-do

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for